crossplane/crossplane/docs/stacks-guide.md

 ### Wait

-The Wordpress can take a while to spin up, because behind the scenes Crossplane is creating a database and Kubernetes cluster.
+The Wordpress can take a while to spin up, because behind the scenes Crossplane is creating all of its dependendencies, which is a database and Kubernetes cluster.
 To check the status, we can look at the resources that Crossplane is creating for us:

 ```
 # The claim for the database
-kubectl get -n wordpresses mysqlinstance
+kubectl get mysqlinstance
 # The claim for the Kubernetes cluster
-kubectl get -n wordpresses kubernetescluster
+kubectl get kubernetescluster

 # The workload definition
-kubectl get -n wordpresses kubernetesapplication
+kubectl get kubernetesapplication
 # The things created on the Kubernetes cluster as part of the workload
-kubectl get -n wordpresses kubernetesapplicationresource
+kubectl get kubernetesapplicationresource
 ```

-For more information about how Crossplane manages databases and Kubernetes clusters for us, see the more complete documentation about claims, resource classes, and workloads.
+For more information about how Crossplane manages databases and Kubernetes clusters for us, see the more complete documentation about [claims][claims-docs], [resource classes][resource-classes-docs], and [workloads][workloads-docs].

 ### Use

-Once everything has been created, the ip address for the Wordpress instance will show up in the Crossplane KubernetesApplicationResource which represents the workload's service.
+Once everything has been created, the ip address for the Wordpress instance will show up in the [Crossplane KubernetesApplicationResource][kubernetesapplicationresource-docs] which represents the workload's service.
 Here's a way to watch for the
 ip: